baezluise/portfolio-project/README.md

 # 📖 Hello-Microverse <a name="about-project"></a>

 Portfolio is a project to show my programming skills to potential employers and collaborators.
-It'll keep growing every week with my Microverse assignments.
+It'll keep growing every week with my Microverse assignments, see more about this project [here](https://www.loom.com/share/84a6d6c871d24fc09da74771e645f946)

 ## 🛠 Built With <a name="built-with"></a>